Pit Boss Beef Jerky

 What Wood Do You Use For Beef Jerky?

-For this beef jerky recipe, we used Pit Boss Competition Blend, but you can use anything from apple or cherry wood to the more distinctive flavor of hickory and mesquite.
+For this beef jerky recipe, we used Pit Boss Competition Blend, but you can use any type of wood, from apple or cherry wood to the more distinctive flavors of hickory and mesquite.
 It just depends on how intense you want your result.
+Have a play around with different combinations and see what you like best.

 Fats in the finished product can spoil and become rancid over time and ruin the stored product.
 If you are not feeling confident, ask your butcher for some advice.